ahhqliuyang/ahhqliuyang.github.io/_pages/about.md

   - /about.html
 ---

 I am Associate Professor and Vice Director of the Department of Corporate Management, [School of Economics and Management](https://sem.njust.edu.cn/), [Nanjing University of Science and Technology](https://www.njust.edu.cn/).
-My research work has been published regularly in premier management journals such as *Management and Organization Review*, *Business Strategy and the Environment*, *Pacific-basin Finance Journal*, *Corporate Social Responsibility and Environment Management*, and *Journal of Retailing and Consumer Services*.
+My research work has been published regularly in premier management journals such as *Management and Organization Review*, *Business Strategy and the Environment*, *Pacific-Basin Finance Journal*, *Corporate Social Responsibility and Environment Management*, and *Journal of Retailing and Consumer Services*.
 I am a member of the International Association for Chinese Management Research (IACMR).

 Research interests
 ====